Nivratti/opencv-static-build-with-cuda-cpp--docker-compose/README.md

-# opencv-static-build-with-cuda-cpp--docker-compose
+# opencv-static-build-cpp--docker-compose
-Opencv static building with CUDA support
+Statically building opencv to avoid any external dependency on production system to run generated binary file